COVID-19 - Updated FAQs for Movers

 We're operating as a permitted business in the Road Transport (passenger and freight) category, with a COVID Safe Plan.
 Download here.

-We are working with a Socially Distanced protocol at this time.
+We are working with a Contactless Move protocol at this time.

 There are cases of COVID-19 in the community, please immediately check if you were at any of the exposure sites by following this link.